apache/usergrid/sdks/ruby/README.md

 application.login username, password

 # create and store a dog in the 'dogs' collection on the server
-response = application.create_entity 'dogs', { breed: 'Black Mouth Cur', name: 'Old Yeller' }
+response = application.create_dog breed: 'Black Mouth Cur', name: 'Old Yeller'

 # let's get the dog from the response and grab its persistent id
 dog = response.entity